chilts/nginx-generator/README.md

 # nginx-generator #

-Easy simple way to create Nginx vhost files for fairly simple sites, such as a proxy to a Node.js server, a redirect from one domain to another, or simply serving a static site.
+Easy simple way to create Nginx vhost files for fairly simple sites, such as a proxy to a Node.js server, a redirect from one domain to another, serving a static site or setting up a config to serve multiple static sites from one directory.

 ## Synopsis ##